-a.
-In the event of death or serious injury to any RBHA-funded client currently in our system, providers will notify the RBHA, who will in turn notify DBH no later than forty-

-- eight (48) hours after receiving notification of the incident, including all information requested by the DBH. - b.
-RBHA may use this information in oversight of service delivery and to ensure continuity of care, and: - Follow up with providers regarding sentinel events reported to the RBHA to ensure the provider has addressed causes, trends, actions for improvement, results of improvement plans, necessary education and training of personnel, prevention of reoccurrence, and internal and external reporting requirements; - ii.
+- In the event of death or serious injury to any RBHA-funded client currently in our system, providers will notify the RBHA, who will in turn notify DBH no later than 48 hours after receiving notification of the incident, including all information requested by the DBH. - ii.
+RBHA may use this information in oversight of service delivery and to ensure continuity of care, and: - a.
+Follow up with providers regarding sentinel events reported to the RBHA to ensure the provider has addressed causes, trends, actions for improvement, results of improvement plans, necessary education and training of personnel, prevention of reoccurrence, and internal and external reporting requirements; - b.
 RBHA shall conduct an annual analysis of all sentinel events reported by providers to the RBHA.
 The analysis should include trends and causes, and any needed remediation appropriate by either the provider or the RBHA.
-This analysis should be submitted to the DBH after the close of the fiscal year in a format specified by the DBH. - c.
-DBH, based upon the RBHA's reports, may develop a statewide summary, including trends and causes of sentinel events, and any appropriate remediation. - d.
-The RBHA will require providers to have a written policy regarding: - i.
-Definition of a sentinel event, - ii.
-How to investigate, including follow up; - iii.
-Documentation requirements, and - iv.
-Notifications required when a sentinel event occurs - e.
-If no Sentinel Events occur in the Region during the Fiscal Year, the RBHA will send DBH a statement indicating such at the end of the Fiscal Year. - 8.
+This analysis should be submitted to the DBH after the close of the fiscal year in a format specified by the DBH. - iii.
+DBH, based upon the RBHA's reports, may develop a statewide summary, including trends and causes of sentinel events, and any appropriate remediation. - iv.
+The RBHA will require providers to have a written policy regarding: - a.
+Definition of a sentinel event, - b.
+How to investigate, including follow up; - c.
+Documentation requirements, and - d.
+Notifications required when a sentinel event occurs - v.
+If no Sentinel Events occur in the Region during the Fiscal Year, the RBHA will send DBH a statement indicating such at the end of the Fiscal Year. - 5.
 Contract for direct provision of service If the DBH contracts with RBHA for the direct provision of a service, the RBHA must comply with all applicable rules relating to the provision of behavioral health services.
-The RBHA is required to establish and maintain a separate budget and account for all revenue and expenditures for the provision of the service. - 9.
+The RBHA must establish and maintain a separate budget and account for all revenue and expenditures for the provision of the service. - 6.
 Conflict of interest The RBHA must have policies and procedures that guard against a conflict of interest between the RBHA, a current or prospective provider, or any individual member of either organization.
 For the purposes of these regulations, a conflict of interest exists when an organizational matter to be acted upon confers a personal benefit, financial or otherwise, direct, or indirect, to a member of the Regional Governing Board, an employee, a volunteer, a student, a consultant, or person related by kinship, or personal or professional association.
 The RBHA must have policies and procedures that, at a minimum, ensure no person covered under the RBHA, a current or prospective provider, or any individual member of either organization: - a.
-Is the recipient of gifts or gratuities, with financial value or otherwise, from individuals or organizations doing business with the RBHA or a provider; - b.
-Misuses confidential information; - c.
-Uses the organization's personnel, resources, property, or funds for personal financial gain; - d.
-Employs persons related by kinship or personal or professional association without prior written approval from the RBHA; or e.
-Uses, or attempts to use, any official position to secure unwarranted privileges or exemptions for themselves or others.
+Soliciting or accepting of gifts or gratuities, with financial value or otherwise, from individuals or organizations doing business with the RBHA or a provider. - b.
+Misuses confidential information.